What Is Account-Based Marketing? Intro and Examples for 2023

 1. Identify high-value target accounts

-Look for accounts that not only align with your offerings but also have a higher likelihood of becoming long-term, valuable customers.
+Look for accounts that align with your offerings and are more likely to become long-term, valuable customers.
 Consider factors like their current pain points, the competitive landscape, and the potential for upselling or cross-selling opportunities.

 2. Research and gather data